 For those with a permanent case of Saturday Night Fever

 Courtesy StarVista LIVE

-Grab your bellbottoms and your dancing shoes and get down for five nights aboard StarVista LIVE’s inaugural Ultimate Disco Cruise.
-Launching from Fort Lauderdale, Florida next February and heading to Key West and Cozumel, Mexico, the Celebrity Infinity will become a floating fiesta of feathered hair and flared collars, featuring a far-out lineup of the genre’s legends including KC and The Sunshine Band, Kool & The Gang, Gloria Gaynor, Village People, Rose Royce, The Spinners, and Evelyn “Champagne” King.
-Disco diehards will dig rubbing elbows with them and Dance Fever/cruise host Deney Terrio at nightly concerts, a wine tasting, a Bee Gees tribute, live game shows, and costume parties.
+Grab your bellbottoms and your dancing shoes and get down for six nights aboard StarVista LIVE’s Ultimate Disco Cruise.
+Launching from Miami, Florida, in February 2020 and heading to Key West and the Bahamas, the Celebrity Infinity will become a floating fiesta of feathered hair and flared collars, featuring a far-out lineup of the genre’s legends including KC and The Sunshine Band, the Commodores, and Sister Sledge.
+Disco diehards will dig rubbing elbows with them and Dance Fever/cruise host Deney Terrio at nightly concerts, karaoke, Donna Summer and ABBA tributes, live game shows, and costume parties.